What is User Experience?

 Make Your User Flow Consistent

-User flow visually displays all the steps that a user must take to reach their goal.
+User flow visually displays all the steps that a user must take to achieve their goal.
 While designing your user flow keep three questions in mind:

 - Will your users be able to meet their goals in the end?